-The confidential submission process is not available for filings under the Securities Exchange Act of 1934 (the "Exchange Act").
+The confidential submission process is not available for any filings under the Securities Exchange Act of 1934 (the "Exchange Act").
 FPIs will, therefore, be unable to use the confidential submission process established under the JOBS Act for a registration statement on Form 20-F or 40-F used in connection with a listing on a U.S. stock exchange.

-Pre-IPO marketing.
+• Pre-IPO marketing.
 The JOBS Act permits an EGC or any person authorized to act on its behalf (including an underwriter) to communicate with potential investors prior to public filing of a registration statement, as long as the investors are either qualified institutional buyers ("QIBs") or institutional accredited investors.
 This will allow companies to "test the waters" and determine whether there is sufficient market interest before proceeding with a public offering.
-The SEC staff has stated that a company will need to determine whether it qualifies as an EGC each time it makes any test-the-waters communication.
-Until the SEC provides further guidance on pre-IPO marketing, issuers and underwriters should proceed carefully to ensure that test-the-waters communications do not constitute a formal roadshow (which, as noted above, cannot be commenced until 21 days after a public filing of the IPO registration statement).
-For example, an investor meeting to market the offering that is not limited to QIBs or institutional accredited investors would not qualify as a test-the-waters communication and could be deemed the commencement of a roadshow.
+The SEC staff has provided guidance stating that a company will need to determine whether it qualifies as an EGC each time it makes any test-the-waters communication.
+If a company loses its EGC status by the time it publicly files its registration statement, the company would not retroactively lose the ability to have relied on EGC status for prior test-the-waters communications.

+Test-the-waters communications that comply with the requirements of the JOBS Act will not be treated as roadshows by the SEC.
+However, until the SEC provides further guidance on pre-IPO marketing, issuers and underwriters should proceed carefully to ensure that test-the-waters communications do not appear to constitute a formal roadshow (which, as noted above, cannot be commenced until 21 days after a public filing of the IPO registration statement).
+For example, in the absence of further guidance, issuers should avoid formal management presentations even if limited to QIBs and institutional accredited investors.